Picturing Courtiers and Nobles from Castiglione to Van Dyck

 He goes on to declare how incapable he is of representing the virtues of the principal figure in his group portrait, the Duchess of Urbino, ‘because not only is my style incapable of expressing them but my mind of conceiving them (imaginarle)’.3 He lacks both the technical skill and the conceptual power, the access to the ‘idea’, which a master painter can command.
 Of course, readers of the subsequent dialogues would in hindsight recognise here the attitude of sprezzatura, the making light of his own abilities and achievements which is said to be the courtier’s essential quality.
 The more discerning would observe that those resources which the writer claims to lack, ‘pretty colours’ and ‘perspective’, would serve only to ‘adorn the truth’ (not to mention that perspective is said to ‘deceive’), and they would recall Aristotle’s insistence in the Poetics that just as the ‘soul’ of tragedy is not character but plot, the animating principle of a picture comes not from beautiful colours but from knowing ‘how to draw the outlines’.4 Castiglione’s adroit confession of artlessness intimates his artistic ambition.
 Given that he is an ‘ignoble’ portraitist who cannot even formulate the ‘idea’ of his principal personage, let alone realise it, there do exist noble painters who can represent ideal conceptions, and he implicitly accepts that he will be judged by their standards as he attempts, however imperfectly, to emulate their methods of portrayal.

-of the perfect Courtier’ can be made real in literary terms, citing three classical precedents: the ideal republic described by Plato, the ideal monarch by Xenophon, and the ideal orator by Cicero.5 Implicitly following this tradition, in the dialogues which then get underway, Federico Fregoso suggests ‘that one of us should be chosen and given the task of fashioning in words (formar con parole) a perfect courtier, explaining the character and the particular qualities needed by anyone who deserves such a title’.6 However, although words are the medium to be used, Castiglione draws the formation of this figure into the ambience of the visual arts.
+His enterprise is of course more sophisticated than he initially suggests.
+The figures in his group portrait are themselves engaged in portraying a more rarefied figure, the perfect courtier.
+At the outset, Castiglione argues that ‘the Idea…of the perfect Courtier’ can be made real in literary terms, citing three classical precedents: the ideal republic described by Plato, the ideal monarch by Xenophon, and the ideal orator by Cicero.5 Implicitly following this tradition, in the dialogues which then get underway, Federico Fregoso suggests ‘that one of us should be chosen and given the task of fashioning in words (formar con parole) a perfect courtier, explaining the character and the particular qualities needed by anyone who deserves such a title’.6 However, although words are the medium to be used, Castiglione draws the formation of this figure into the ambience of the visual arts.
 Count Lodovico, the speaker in Book One who sets out the courtier’s attributes, requires him not only to appreciate but also to have practical experience of the arts of drawing and painting; this leads to a discussion of the paragone between painting and sculpture, which adds a dimension to the earlier, more predictable discussion of the arts of speech and language.
 As well, pictorial art enters more intrinsically into the courtier’s make-up by providing metaphors for the way he presents himself to the world.

 The courtier fashioned through the words of Count Lodovico and his companions turns out to be a figure who, however gifted and however promisingly formed by upbringing and education, must, to be completely effective, form himself.
 Through the exercise of sprezzatura, the calculatingly unself-conscious display of all his accomplishments to the best advantage, he becomes his own work of art.
 Castiglione’s speakers express this notion from two complementary points of view.
 In Book One, Count Lodovico illustrates the effect of sprezzatura in a succession of activities: handling weapons, dancing, singing and painting.
-The sequence is persuasively judged, as he leads his audience from a courtier’s conventional pursuits – military exercises and Ă©lite social pastimes – to those which he has required of his new and perfect model, such as music and visual art.
+The sequence is persuasively judged, as he leads his audience from a courtier’s conventional pursuits – military exercises and élite social pastimes – to those which he has required of his new and perfect model, such as music and visual art.
 So he praises the deft practitioner who falls effortlessly into the right posture for handling his sword, or executes a simple dance step with consummate grace, or sings a cadence with natural facility, all of which leads to the culminating example:

 Then again, in painting, a single line which is not laboured, a single brush stroke made with ease, in such a way that it seems that the hand is completing the line by itself without any effort or guidance, clearly reveals the excellence of the artist, about whose competence everyone will then make his own judgment.